researchwithsachin/Vochain-process-fetch-test/README.md

 ```

 ### Result
 The result will be two independent .csv files.
-One containing information about the process and the entity it belongs and the second one containing the details of the votes (envelopes) in each of the processes.
+One containing information about the processes and the entity the belong to and the second one containing the details of the votes (envelopes) in each of the processes.

 ```
 process.csv